01 of 17

 09 of 17

 Point Loma Lighthouse (1855)

-Built in 1855 on what seemed to be an ideal site in San Diego's early days, this lighthouse was so high that it often was obscured by low cloud banks, and it was replaced in 1891.Continue to 10 of 17 below.
+Built in 1855 on what seemed to be an ideal site in San Diego's early days, the Old Point Loma Lighthouse was so high that it often was obscured by low cloud banks, and it was replaced in 1891.Continue to 10 of 17 below.

 10 of 17